2028 United States Senate elections

-The 2028 United States Senate elections will be held on November 7, 2028, with 34 of the 100 seats in the Senate being contested in regular elections, the winners of which will serve six-year terms in the United States Congress from January 3, 2029, to January 3, 2035.
-Senators are divided into three groups or classes whose terms are staggered so that a different class is elected every two years.
-Class 3 senators were last elected in 2022, and will be up for election again in 2034.
-These elections will run concurrent with the 2028 United States presidential election.
+The 2028 United States Senate elections will be held on November 7, 2028, with 34 of the 100 seats in the Senate being contested in regular elections, the winners of which will serve 6-year terms in the United States Congress from January 3, 2029, to January 3, 2035, which will include the entire term of the president who wins the 2028 presidential election and the first two years of the 2032 presidential election winner's term.
+Senators are divided into 3 classes whose terms are staggered so that a different class is elected every other year.
+Class 3 senators were last elected in 2022, and will be up for election again in 2028.
+These elections will run concurrently with the 2028 United States presidential election.

-As of November 2022, one Republican senator, Tim Scott of South Carolina, has already announced plans for retirement; no Republican senators have announced plans to run for re-election; and no Democratic senators either have announced plans for retirement nor are running for re-election.